Serj-Sxhx/Vaults/01 Body of Work/_Paideia x Praxis Homepage (2023 WIP).md

 The infinite game of knowledge creation.

-There is no end so let's quit competing and enjoy the process together.
+There is no end so let's stop competing and enjoy the process together.

 ![[Gold Divider for Notion.png]]

-### How-to
+# How-to

 ⎔ **Choose-your-own adventure:** Jump to anything that interests you and skip anything that doesn’t.